Kitura/Kitura/README.md

  Please note that the complete instructions for building and installing this library are found [here](https://github.com/apple/swift-corelibs-libdispatch/blob/master/INSTALL).
 Though, all you need to do is just this: `cd swift-corelibs-libdispatch && git submodule init && git submodule update && sh ./autogen.sh && ./configure --with-swift-toolchain=<path-to-swift>/usr --prefix=<path-to-swift>/usr && make && make install`

-5. Build Kitura and KituraSample
+5. Clone this repository using `git clone -b develop https://github.com/IBM-Swift/Kitura` and build Kitura and KituraSample:

   `swift build -Xcc -fblocks`